CAA Professor in Mathematical Modelling,

 Co-director Centre for Numerical Modelling and Process Analysis.

 I am the founding director of the Fire Safety Engineering Group (FSEG) at the University of Greenwich.
 As FSEG director I co-ordinate, manage and direct the research activities of some 30 group members.
 FSEG have won a string of national and international awards that testify to the world leading nature of our work.
-In the last UK wide Research Assessment Exercise (RAE2008), FSEG was confirmed as one of the top research groups in the UK, with 30% of its work being rated as “world leading” and 40% being rated as “internationally excellent”.
+FSEG has been rated as one of the top research groups in the UK for the past 10 years (RAE2008 and REF2014), with 70% of its research being either rated as “world leading” and or “internationally excellent” in RAE2008 and 74% in REF2014.
 It is a tribute to our team of talented and hard working researchers that we have been judged to be outstanding by our peers.

 I have working in the area of Fire Safety Engineering (FSE) at Greenwich